Hangzhou: Development zones

+Cityscape

 Although Hangzhou has been through many recent urban developments, it still retains its historical and cultural heritage and natural environment.
 Today, tourism remains an important factor for Hangzhou's economy.
+Hangzhou has numerous skyscrapers, making it the 19th city in the world with the most skyscrapers as well as the 9th in China.

+Parks and resorts

 One of Hangzhou's most popular sights is West Lake, a UNESCO World Heritage Site.
 The West Lake Cultural Landscape covers an area of 3323 ha and includes some of Hangzhou's most notable historic and scenic places.
 Adjacent to the lake is an area which includes historical pagodas, cultural sites, as well as the natural environment of the lake and hills, including Phoenix Mountain.
 There are two causeways across the lake.
+The west of the lake contains Dreaming of the Tiger Spring, popular for longjing tea fields.